How to Watch the WNBA on Tuesday: TV Channel, Game Times and Odds

 Vegas Odds and Betting Lines

-The Lynx take to the home court of the Sparks on Tuesday at 10:00 PM ET.
+The Wings hit the road the Mercury on Tuesday at 10:00 PM ET.

 How to Watch